 Preparing the Butterfly Mobile

-For families who enjoy preparing materials at home, the Montessori Butterfly mobile is available through Montessori Edited in two formats.
+For families who enjoy preparing materials at home, this mobile is available through Montessori Edited in two formats.

-Some parents prefer the DIY Butterfly mobile kit, which includes all the materials needed to assemble the mobile.
+For families looking for a Montessori Butterfly mobile DIY option, a kit is available which includes all the materials needed to assemble the mobile.
 Others choose the digital version, an instant-download pattern that allows you to prepare the mobile yourself.

 Both options follow the same design and allow you to prepare the material at home before offering it to your baby.